The Big Picture

 If someone could magically give the women in our family thighbones of normal length, we would all shrink by at least four inches.
 Then where would we be?
 Only God knows.
 He alone knows the ramifications of something that mind-bending.
 I believe if we weren’t members of the LFW, our lives would be completely different than they are right now.

 Perhaps an average-femured Sharon wouldn’t have married a 6′ 5″ Chris. (this would have been horrible).
 Maybe an average-femured Carolyn would have gotten different parts in plays, and gone on to Hollywood to become a household name. (this would not have been good.)
 Perhaps an average-femured me would have taken up gymnastics instead of scrapbooking, and I wouldn’t be sitting here blogging today.
 Isn’t that an amazing thought.

 I need to stop right here.
 The thought of no LFWs in my family is too sad, too traumatic to think about.
 I’m so thankful our long femurs have been influential in shaping our destinies, and I would never, ever want to change that.

 Are you an LFW?

 August 15, 2008 | My Jottings

 You can see that my three beloved daughters are represented here.
-Sharon, my oldest daughter, hand paints and sells beautiful yarns.
-Carolyn, my middle daughter, is a gifted actress and singer.
+Sharon, my oldest daughter, is a fantastic professional photographer and started a yarn company that sells yarn all over the world, Carolyn, my middle daughter, is a gifted actress and singer, and also does makeup professionally.
 Sara, my youngest daughter, is an amazing and creative floral designer.
 There is so much more to say about them and about life, but that’s what a blog is for, and those posts will be forthcoming.

 I hope you will feel free to visit every now and then.